 But be WARNED – This is an intense course with loads of information, which makes this course great value for money.

 - Prospective students must download and complete the course evaluation form and submit it via in person at the class or via couriers to the following address:

 Pre-Course Evaluation Assignment

 - Students must know where and how to set the different buttons on their cameras – mainly aperture, shutter speed, ISO speed, white balance, focus sensor selections, to name the most basic buttons/controls.

 - Click on the button to Register for this course:

 - Students must own (or have access to) their own digital camera.
 You may use any digital camera you wish.
-Digital SLR (D-SLR) cameras with manual override functions are recommended.
+Digital SLR (D-SLR) or mirrorless cameras with manual override functions are recommended.